Maid of Honour Duties: The Ultimate Guide

 Top Tip!

+The most important role on this list is the last one.
+To be the emotional support and be available to help.
+If your bride is feeling overwhelmed, you need to be there for her.
+Let her know she can rely on you and that it will all work out in the end!
 Although this sounds like a lot, it’s not!
 Phew!!
 The bride and groom will have done the majority of the above.
 Selecting the venue, the caterer and other services, plus making decisions about decorations.
 As a Maid of Honour, your bride would like you to simply have a say or an opinion on certain things.
 Just remember to be helpful and, above all, tactful.
-Organising the Hen Party…now this is your moment!
+Organising the bridal shower or Hen Party…now this is your moment!

 Pre-wedding Events

 This includes the Hen Party but could also include organising a coffee morning, a meal out, or a zoom call if the bridesmaids chosen don’t all know one another.
-If the bride has decided to go DIY with her wedding decorations, arrange a crafty get-together with all the bridesmaids and mums of the bride and groom and get making!
+If the bride has decided to go DIY with her wedding decorations, arrange a crafty get-together with the bridesmaids and mums of the bride and groom and get making!
 Drinks and nibbles are a must.

 The day before the wedding